 The Communication program allows students the flexibility to pursue either a career in communication or graduate study.
 Communication stresses the value of human relationships and teaches skills such as persuasion, argumentation, and presentation.
 The program emphasizes both applied theory and practical skills, and prepares students to be leaders in their chosen career paths.

-The Bachelor of Science in Corporate & Organizational Communication offers a flexible choice for students interested in the more communication-oriented jobs in the business discipline.
+The Bachelor of Arts in Corporate & Organizational Communication offers a flexible choice for students interested in the more communication-oriented jobs in the business discipline.
 The program combines the study of communication with select courses in business.

 The Elementary Education program prepares students to be professional educators in public or private elementary schools.
 The major leads to certification for teaching grades K through 6, including an ESOL endorsement certifying that graduates have special training to teach students for who English is a second language.